ifandelse/writing/visionmobile/top5cpts/post.md

 * Cordova apps install just like a native application, and are able to leverage app store discoverability.

 * Cordova follows a plugin architecture, which means that access to native device APIs can be extended in a modular way.
-There are a lot Cordova/PhoneGap plugins to choose from - enabling developers to focus on the web-based skills they already have.
+There are a lot [Cordova](http://plugins.cordova.io/)/[PhoneGap](https://github.com/phonegap/phonegap-plugins) plugins to choose from - enabling developers to focus on the web-based skills they already have.
 (This is a weakness as well, as we'll see in a moment.)

 * Cordova is open source *and* free, so there are no licensing costs (also a potential weakness, mentioned below).

 * Cordova/PhoneGap solutions existed in this space early on, and have matured to the point where value-add offerings on top of the basic CPT are the norm.
 For example, both [Adobe's PhoneGap Build](https://build.phonegap.com/) and [Telerik's Icenium](http://www.icenium.com/) enable developers to build for supported target platforms in the cloud, without local SDKs (meaning non-Mac users can build iOS applications).
-In addition to Icenium's cloud build services, Telerik also provides Kendo UI mobile (an MVVM framework targeted for performance on mobile), app analytics via Eqatec and a Backend-as-a-Service (BaaS) offering named Everlive.
-Adobe has integrated PhoneGap Build capabilities into Brackets (a web based IDE) and Dreamweaver.
+In addition to Icenium's cloud build services, Telerik also provides [Kendo UI Mobile](http://www.kendoui.com/) (an MVVM framework targeted for performance on mobile), app analytics via [Eqatec](http://www.telerik.com/analytics) and a Backend-as-a-Service (BaaS) offering named [Everlive](http://telerik.com/everlive).
+Adobe has integrated PhoneGap Build capabilities into [Brackets](http://brackets.io/) (a web based IDE) and [Dreamweaver](http://www.adobe.com/products/dreamweaver.html).

 ###Cons